 Does compression preserve text searchability?

 Yes.
 Ncored's compression keeps text labels as vector text objects, so the compressed file's search index remains identical to the original.
-Dimension annotations, room labels, and callouts all stay searchable in any PDF viewer.
+Dimension annotations, room labels, and sheet notes all stay searchable in any PDF viewer.

 Does compression require uploading my file?